wiredimpact/wired-impact-volunteer-management/README.txt

 1. View Volunteer Profiles

 == Changelog ==

+= 1.0.3 =
+* Fixed bug where all users were shown in the volunteer list if no RSVPs had taken place.
+* Adjusted plugin permissions for clearer and easier editing for different WordPress user roles.
+* Tested up to WordPress 4.5.

 = 1.0.2 =
 * Fixed bug where some users were not being included in the volunteers list view when they should be.